NisseBoman/ObjectStorage-demo/README.md

 2. **Authentication Failures**: Verify your Object Storage credentials
 3. **Empty Grid**: Check that your bucket contains valid image files
 4. **Image Loading Issues**: Confirm Image Optimizer is enabled in your Fastly service
+5. **Error message**: Error messages are pretty clear on what the problem is.

 ### Getting Help